safe-global/safe-docs/pages/sdk-auth-kit/guides/safe-signatures.md

 }
 ```

-Inside the signatures map, the `data` prop represents the signature and the `isContractSignature` flag indicates that this signature is a ECDSA signature.
-An Ethereum signature comprises two 32-byte integers (r, s) and an extra byte for recovery id (v), so in total a signature has 65 bytes.
-In a hexadecimal string representation, each byte uses 2 characters.
-Therefore, a 65-byte Ethereum signature will consist of 130 characters.
-Since signatures are often prefixed with '0x' for context, you can expect to see 132 characters in total that is the number of characters you can count in this produced signatures.
-More detailed explanation can be found [here](https://docs.safe.global/safe-smart-account/signatures).
+The `data` prop in the `signatures` map represents the concrete signature.
+The `isContractSignature` flag (false) indicates if the signature is an Ethereum signature or a Contract signature (A signer Safe Account).

+An Ethereum signature is composed of two 32-byte integers (r, s) and an extra byte for recovery id (v), making a total of 65 bytes.
+In hexadecimal string format, each byte is represented by 2 characters.
+Hence, a 65-byte Ethereum signature will be 130 characters long.
+Including the '0x' prefix commonly used with signatures, the total character count for such a signature would be 132.
+For a more detailed explanation, you can refer to [this link](https://docs.safe.global/safe-smart-account/signatures) for more information.

+> To represent a byte (8 bits) in hexadecimal, you need 2 characters.
+Each hexadecimal character represents 4 bits.
+Therefore, 2 hexadecimal characters (2 x 4 bits) are able to represent a byte (8 bits).

-The last part of the signature `1f` or `1b` indicates the signature type:
+The final part of the signature, either `1f` or `1b`, indicates the signature type.

-- The hexadecimal number "1f” converts to the decimal number 31 and indicates the signature is an `eth_sign` as the number is greater than 30 (This is being adjusted for the eth_sign flow [in the contracts](https://github.com/safe-global/safe-contracts/blob/f03dfae65fd1d085224b00a10755c509a4eaacfe/contracts/Safe.sol#L344-L347))
+The hexadecimal number `1f` converts to the decimal number 31.
+It indicates that the signature is an `eth_sign` because the number is greater than 30.
+This adjustment is made for the `eth_sign` flow in the contracts.
+You can find the relevant code [here](https://github.com/safe-global/safe-contracts/blob/f03dfae65fd1d085224b00a10755c509a4eaacfe/contracts/Safe.sol#L344-L347).

-- The hexadecimal number "1b" converts to the decimal number 27 and indicates the signature is a types data signature.
+The hexadecimal number `1c` converts to the decimal number 28, indicating that the signature is a data signature of types.

-For example, for the first signature `0x969308e2abeda61a0c9c41b3c615012f50dd7456ca76ea39a18e3b975abeb67f275b07810dd59fc928f3f9103e52557c1578c7c5c171ffc983afa5306466b1261f`:
+For instance, in the case of the initial signature:

+`0x969308e2abeda61a0c9c41b3c615012f50dd7456ca76ea39a18e3b975abeb67f275b07810dd59fc928f3f9103e52557c1578c7c5c171ffc983afa5306466b1261f`:

 | Type           | Bytes | Value                                                                                                                            | Description             |
 | -------------- | ----- | -------------------------------------------------------------------------------------------------------------------------------- | ----------------------- |